esnitkin914/Comparative_Genomics/day3_morning/README.md

 > ***ii.
 Create gubbins output figure***

 Gubbins produces a series of output files, some of which can be run through another program to produce a visual display of filtered recombinant regions.
-Run the gubbins_drawer.py script to create a pdf visualization of recombinant regions.
+Run the gubbins_drawer script to create a pdf visualization of recombinant regions.

 The inputs are: